hhaeri/Semantic-Segmentation-for-Feature-Extraction/README.md

 ## Repository Overview

-This repository contains the full implementation of a semantic segmentation pipeline for extracting geologic features from historic topographic maps using U-Net and Mask_RCNN.\'
+This repository contains the full implementation of a semantic segmentation pipeline for extracting geologic features from historic topographic maps using U-Net and Mask_RCNN.\

 ## Project Structure

 ```